Inbreeding poses major threat to Ireland’s thoroughbred horse sector

 Deloitte estimates that a further €100 million in private sales took place away from the auction ring, with the industry earning a further €130 million in stallion breeding fees.

-On a per capita basis, the 2017 Deloitte report fund that breeding and racing activities in Ireland are the most prominent and important of any country.
+On a per capita basis, the 2017 Deloitte report found that breeding and racing activities in Ireland were the most prominent and important of any country.

+Horse geneticist Emmeline Hill said inbreeding had always been a factor in thoroughbred breeding.

 The UCD research was run with Plusvital, an equine nutrition and science business in which Prof Hill is chief science officer.

+It included more than 300 stallions across Europe, North America, Australia, Japan and South Africa.

-The study found that 97 per cent of horses tested could trace ancestry back to a stallion called Northern Dancer.
-In Australia, 55 per cent of all horses had genetic bloodlines passed down by a horse called Danehill while, in Europe, Sadler’s Wells bloodline appears in 35 per cent of all horses tested.
+In Australia, 55 per cent of all horses had genetic bloodlines passed down by a horse called Danehill while, in Europe, Sadler’s Wells’s bloodline appears in 35 per cent of all horses tested.

-Prof Hill said said DNA-based tools now exist to help breeders address the potential problem by choosing genetically-diverse stallions for their mares.
+Prof Hill said DNA-based tools now existed to help breeders address the potential problem by choosing genetically diverse stallions for their mares.

-In a sector that Deloitte reckons employs almost 29,000 people throughout the economy – around 9,000 of them in core breeding and racing activities, any threat to horse health and performance is a significant concern.
+In a sector that Deloitte reckons employs almost 29,000 people throughout the economy – about 9,000 of them in core breeding and racing activities – any threat to horse health and performance is a significant concern.

 Plusvital is one of the leaders in DNA testing sector.
 Apart from the speed gene, Prof Hill has also identified what is called a motivation gene and developed tests for each.
-Prof Hill has said recently that she considers the broader thoroughbred health sector as a major potential market.
+She said recently that she considered the broader thoroughbred health sector as a major potential market.